Surface Water Management

 “Good housekeeping” on a city-scale includes protecting and conserving water supplies for the benefit of the community and the environment.
 This involves outreach to residents and compliance with federal and state stormwater regulations designed to ensure that public resources are safeguarded: excellent water quality in streams, bays and aquifers, and habitat for salmon and other wildlife.
 See links to the left for pages on Stormwater Permitting and Planning.

-City staff contributes a column on water in the Dungeness watershed each month to the Sequim Gazette, called "Water Matters."
+From the drought of 2015 through most of 2020 City staff contributed a monthly column about water in the Dungeness watershed to the Sequim Gazette.
 All past columns can be found at watercolumnsite.wordpress.com.

 water supplies Photo / Video Gallery